-7. Add or update the secret in the software keystore.

-The secret is the hardware security module password and the client is HSM_PASSWORD.
-HSM PASSWORD is an Oracle-defined client name that represents the HSM password as a secret in the software keystore.
+8. Add the secret to the software keystore.
+The secret is the HSM identity password and client is HSM\PASSWORD.
+HSM\PASSWORD is an Oracle-defined client name that represents the HSM password as a secret in the software keystore.

+'''

-SQL> ADMINISTER KEY MANAGEMENT ADD SECRET "HSM_Identity_Password" FOR CLIENT "HSM_PASSWORD" IDENTIFIED BY "Software_Keystore_Password" WITH BACKUP;
+SQL> ADMINISTER KEY MANAGEMENT ADD SECRET 'HSM_Identity_Password' FOR CLIENT 'HSM_PASSWORD' IDENTIFIED BY "Software_Keystore_Password" WITH BACKUP;

+'''